coverclock/com-diag-hazer/README.md

     > gpstool -D /dev/ttyUSB0 -b 9600 -8 -n -1 -c -E

-the display looks something like this snapshot as it is continually updated.
+and when using a GPS receiver that can only receive a single frequency range at a time (so it can only detect GPS, or only GLONASS, but not both simultaneously), the display looks something like this snapshot as it is continually updated.
 (In this and most other output, the asterisk * is used to mean the degree symbol.
 This should not be confused with its use as a delimeter in NMEA sentences.)

     $GPGSV,3,3,12,29,03,281,,46,38,215,,48,36,220,38,51,44,183,42*7C\r\n
     \xb5b\x06>\0\0
     MAP 2018-08-01T18:35:58Z 39*47'39.01"N,105*09'12.11"W  5618.70' N     0.130mph PPS 0
-    GGA 39.794171,-105.153365  1712.600m   0.000*    0.113knots [10] 9 10 5 0 4
+    GGA 39.794171,-105.153365  1712.600m   0.000*    0.113knots [10] ( 9 10 5 0 4 ) act GPS
-    GSA {  25  51   5   6  12  48  19  24   2  17 } [10] pdop 1.73 hdop 0.95 vdop 1.44 act GPS
+    GSA {  25  51   5   6  12  48  19  24   2  17 } [10] pdop 1.73 hdop 0.95 vdop 1.44 sys GPS
     GSV [01] sat   2 elv 78 azm 254 snr 30dBHz con GPS
     GSV [02] sat   5 elv 22 azm 171 snr 41dBHz con GPS
     GSV [03] sat   6 elv 51 azm  46 snr 29dBHz con GPS